aaronfreimark/INDIGO-to-GO/README.md

 INDIGO to GO runs on any iPhone or iPad running iOS 14, and also any Mac running macOS 11 "Big Sur".

 For more information, see https://github.com/indigo-astronomy/indigo and http://indigo-astronomy.org.
-For unrelated commercial clients for macOS, see http://www.cloudmakers.eu.
+For unrelated but fansastic commercial clients for macOS, see http://www.cloudmakers.eu.